pllano/router-db/README.md

 foreach ($_POST as $key => $value)
 {
     if ($utility->search_injections($key) >= $x || $utility->search_injections($value) >= $x) {
-        return 'injection'; // Stop Execution
+        // Write to the log.
+A letter to the administrator. return 'injection'; // Stop Execution
     } else {
         if (!array_key_exists($key, $table_schema)) {
-            return 'injection'; // Stop Execution
+            // Write to the log.
+A letter to the administrator. return 'injection'; // Stop Execution
         } else {
             if ($key != "id") {